 - Barrier contacts as impermeable connections

-They include gap junctions, also called nexus, an absolute favorite in tests.
+They include gap junctions, also called nexuses (important test questions).

 They consist of transmembrane proteins called connexin.
-Six connexins form a connexon and two connexons then form a nexus.
-They enable electrical and metabolic communication between two adjacent cells.
-A particularly large number of gap junctions are found in the intercalated disc of the myocardium, for example.
+Six connexins form a connexon and 2 connexons then form a nexus.
+They enable electrical and metabolic communication between 2 adjacent cells.
+For example, a particularly large number of gap junctions are found in the intercalated disc of the myocardium.

-They serve as mechanical anchors and consist of three essential components: transmembrane proteins, plaque proteins and the cytoskeleton.
-Desmosomes can be found between adjacent cells as cell-cell contacts.
-Hemidesmosomes on the other hand link the cell to the extracellular matrix, creating a cell-matrix contact.
+They serve as mechanical anchors and consist of 3 essential components: transmembrane proteins, plaque proteins, and the cytoskeleton.
+Desmosomes can be found between adjacent cells as cell-cell contact.
+Hemidesmosomes, on the other hand, link the cell to the extracellular matrix, creating a cell-matrix contact.

-The following table shows an overview of the different types of adhesion contacts, since they are relevant for examination in histology and by part in biochemistry.
+The following table shows an overview of the different types of adhesion contacts since they are relevant for examination in histology and biochemistry.